john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

         else:
             return fibonacci(n - 1) + fibonacci(n - 2)

 It has comments, so you immediately know exactly what it does.
-The even 4-space tabs make it easier to compare the if statements.
-And now that you fully grasp what the function does, you can start testing it with various values to see how it behaves.
-The bug is that the method fails when passed a negative number.
+The regular 4-space tabs make it easy to compare the if-statements.
+And now that you fully grasped what the function does, you can start testing it with various values to see how it behaves.
+The bug: the method fails when passed a negative number.

 To make your code readable you have to be extremely consistent about your spaces, naming conventions, comments, etcetera.
 If you want to spend the time to develop all of your own conventions, and stick to them stoically, great.
 Good for you.
 The rest of the world will use the [PEP8 Style Guide](https://www.python.org/dev/peps/pep-0008/).